6 Vlog Background Ideas For Your YouTube Videos

 1. Solid Backdrops

-One of the most common background options that can help increase the production value and professionalism of your videos is a solid backdrop—a category that includes sheets, curtains, and any other fabric, as well as paper screens.
+A solid backdrop is one of the most common background options that can help increase your videos’ production value and professionalism.
+This category includes sheets, curtains, other fabrics, and paper screens.

 2. The Collage Background

-Lindy Goodson has created a DIY collage wall for her YouTube channel which also doubles a her Instagram background.
+Lindy Goodson has created a DIY collage wall for her YouTube channel, doubling as her Instagram background.

 A collage is a simple background solution for YouTubers who don’t have a lot of space for filming.

-They can also help the filmmaker convey their personality through subtle details in the background, which is why they’re a popular choice in the vlogging community.
+They can also help you convey your personality through subtle details in the background, which is why they’re popular in the vlogging community.

 3. Create a Set